ydeng-group/ydeng-group.github.io/content/_projects/project2.md

 order: 2
 active: true
 card_image: null
-card_title: SciML for Glucose Management # used if card_image is null; defaults to title
+card_title: SciML for Health # used if card_image is null; defaults to title
 categories: null
 ---